Frozen dough

-The frozen dough is dough that have been frozen in order to decouple the dough preparation and baking processes of breadmaking (without freezing, the dough must be used quickly once prepared).
+Frozen dough is dough that have been frozen in order to decouple the dough preparation and baking processes of breadmaking (without freezing, the dough must be used quickly once prepared).
 The frozen dough is used for home baking and by small bakeries, especially the supermarket deli ones, due to the simplicity of baking using the pre-made dough, especially for more complicated products (Danish pastries, croissants).
 The storage time for frozen dough is limited, although it is constantly increasing due to the improvements in manufacturing.
 As of 2013, the 16 weeks storage time was typical (lean doughs deteriorate quicker).

 History

 The commercial manufacturing of frozen dough started in 1945, but the initial attempts to freeze the dough resulted in subpar performance (lower bake expansion due to reduced ability to generate the leavening gas and irregular crumb structure).
 Improvements to ingredients as well as freezing, thawing and proofing techniques reduced the two primary causes of the deterioration: the damage to cell membranes of the leavening microorganisms and the collapse of the carbon dioxide (CO2) bubbles inside the dough due to the higher solubility of this gas at low temperatures.